ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 ## A Word About Air-gapped Systems
 Isolation from the outside world is a common practice and essential security measure for z/OS production environments.
-Although the pip package manager has not been used to deploy Python products on z/OS before, it has been central to the Python Ecosystem for over 20 years, and it accommodates air-gapped deployments.
+Although the pip package manager has not been used to deploy Python products on z/OS before, it has been central to the Python ecosystem for over 20 years, and it accommodates air-gapped deployments.

 A key piece of the isolation architecture is to assemble products into an internal staging area for review before use in a production environment.
 The steps outlined below show how to assemble Python packages through pip into a staging area.
-From there, most of the common isolation practices apply as for other products.
+From there, most of the common isolation practices familiar to z/OS administrators apply.

 ![isolation architecture](./images/isolation_architecture.png)
 _**figure 1.
-Isolation architecture**_
+Isolation architecture**_.

 ## The Package Channel
 In addition to the vetting measures described in the